 - TRANSIL technology is based on purified proteins; therefore, all binding sites are expected to be available.
-Whereas, in plasma the binding sites may be masked; this may result in higher binding estimates by TRANSIL protein assay - TRANSIL protein assay measures the K_Ds to AGP or HSA or both (the combined assay) and calculates the binding based on assumptions of the absolute abundance of these proteins.
+Whereas, in plasma the binding sites may be masked; this may result in higher binding estimates by TRANSIL protein assay - TRANSIL protein assay measures the KDs to RSA or AGP or both (the combined assay) and calculates the binding based on assumptions of the absolute abundance of these proteins.
 The user can change these assumptions and adjust them to his/her own needs; however, they may not reflect the plasma composition chosen in the dialysis experiment.
-Thus, deviations of binding can go both ways depending upon the physiological and disease state of the plasma donor. - TRANSIL measures only AGP and HSA binding, which could cause underestimation of binding, since compounds could also bind to lipoproteins or other plasma proteins with low abundance.
+Thus, deviations of binding can go both ways depending upon the physiological and disease state of the plasma donor. - TRANSIL measures only RSA and AGP binding, which could cause underestimation of binding, since compounds could also bind to lipoproteins or other plasma proteins with low abundance.

 The results for the fraction bound to plasma is reported in column F17 to F28 of the "main" tab of the spreadsheet, while the respective measurement errors are reported in column G17 to G28.
-Column D32 to D43 lists the predicted free fraction in plasma given a K_D value for binding to HSA is entered for each drug in column C32 to C43.
+Column D32 to D43 lists the predicted free fraction in plasma given a KD value for binding to AGP is entered for each drug in column C32 to C43.